You want smart political talk without the meltdowns?

 So I'm glad we had this conversation because Americans do what they do best.

-Now we know when to fight, that's get in and help these young people to recognize the enemy is not white people, it's not America, it's not the flag, it's socials and Marx, blacks and whites, who purposely bring misery to our race so they can get their power.
+Now we know when to fight, let's get in and help these young people to recognize the enemy is not white people.

-I mean, at the end of games, I mean you got two teams, you got professional players, they're all doing their job, and they're warriors out there, the best of the best, and they're all trying to kill each other in many ways and win the game and doing everything they can do to win the game.
+I mean, at the end of games, I mean, you got two teams, you got professional players, they're all doing their job, and they're warriors out there, the best of the best, and they're all trying to kill each other in many ways and win the game and doing everything they can do to win the game.

-And then often after the game, players both teams would get in a circle and they'd say a prayer.
+And then often after the game, players, both teams, would get in a circle and they'd say a prayer.

 Sometimes the ref even gets in, and it's black and white.